Playground equipment replacements are planned for Bayridge Park. Construction 2019. Project contact: Patricia Sharpe.

 Proposed upgrades include new sports field and playground equipment upgrades.
 The installation of the playground, sports field and the re-alignment of the north end of the existing path.
 The construction of the park pathways will be done in conjunction with the construction of the Leroy Grant Pathway.
 Constuction: 2018.
 Project contact: Patricia Sharpe.

 The City is planning an upgrade of the washroom and change building in Grass Creek Park.
 The project will involve the reuse of a post and beam structure that once sheltered the Phoebe antique steam launch exhibit.
 See the project page for public engagement opportunities.
 Construction 2019.
 Project contact: Laurie Paquin

 Fairway Hill Park - Public engagement

 Proposed renovations to Fairway Hill Park include pathways, seating, a playground and landscaping.
-Public engagement opportunities will take place in 2018, with park completion in 2019.
+Public input was collected in November, 2018.
+The park impovements will be completed in 2019.
 Project contact: Laurie Paquin

 Playground equipment replacements are planned for James Nelson Park.
 An information session was held Oct.
 16 to receive feedback on the equipment options.
 Construction: 2019.
 Project contact: Patricia Sharpe.

 The proposed Leroy Grant Pathway is a multi-use 1.3 km paved trail from Elliot Avenue to Third Avenue Park.
 It will be located within and adjacent to the road allowance of the proposed Leroy Grant Drive extension.
 The pathway is being assessed as part of the City's Active Transportation Master Plan and construction is not expected to begin in 2018.
 Project contact: Patricia Sharpe.

 - Presentation panels - Leroy Grant Pathway